jakobnissen/jakobnissen.github.io/posts/latency.md

 There is still some way to go until Julia's compiler can use multiple threads for compilation during a session or script, but [it is on the horizon](https://www.youtube.com/watch?v=A0VwcXcAz4o), meaning it will hopefully land over the next few years.

 #### Compile to static libraries or binaries
-Julia already already compile to machine code - it just compiled directly in the memory of your computer.
+Julia already compile to machine code - it just compiled directly in the memory of your computer.
 Then why can't it compile the same code to binaries or libraries?
 Indeed, there is nothing _fundamental_ in Julia preventing this - it simply hasn't been implemented yet.

 There has already been some foundational work to enable this.